Hassan Aslih

-Hassan Aslih (حَسَن صُلَيِّح حسن اصليح, pronounced: Ḥasan Eslāyeḥ (other spelling Hassan Eslayeh or Hassan Eslaiah); died 13 May 2025) was a Palestinian photojournalist, editor and director of Alam24 News Agency.
+Hassan Abdel Fattah Mohammed Aslih (حسن عبد الفتاح محمد اصليح, pronounced: Ḥasan Eslāyeḥ (other spelling Hassan Eslayeh or Hassan Eslaiah); died 13 May 2025) was a Palestinian photojournalist, editor and director of Alam24 News Agency.
 He was killed by an Israeli airstrike on Nasser Hospital in Khan Yunis while recovering from injuries sustained in a previous attack on the same facility in April 2025.
 Aslih was widely recognized for his front line reporting of the Gaza war and his large social media presence documenting daily life during the Gaza war.

 Career

 Aslih was a freelance photojournalist and editor, collaborating with both international and local news organizations, including CNN and the Associated Press.
 He led the Alam24 news outlet and was known for comprehensive coverage of the Israeli–Palestinian conflict, often reporting directly from the front lines and sharing real-time footage and photos on social media, where he had over a million followers.
 His content during the Gaza war often highlighted the humanitarian crisis, including the destruction of infrastructure and civilian casualties.

 He gained international attention for sharing images and videos from the Hamas-led attack on Israel on 7 October 2023, some of which were published by major news agencies.
 Aslih’s work was widely used by global media, including Sky News, and The New York Times.

 In September 2024, Aslih attempted to flee from Gaza to Egypt but was denied entry by Egypt.

 On 7 April 2025, Aslih was severely injured by an IDF strike on a media tent near Nasser Hospital in southern Gaza.
 The attack killed his colleague, Helmi al-Faqawi, and injured several other journalists.
 Aslih was then moved to the hospital's burn unit.